Distribution free MMD tests for model selection with estimated parameters: Simulation study

-First of all, we observe in Figure \ref{fig:pvalues-1} that all tests keep their empirical level sufficiently well.
-Furthermore, if the convergence speed of $\epsilon_n$ to zero is decreasing, then the empirical power of the test based on $\Tc_n(\Mc,P)$ is also decreasing.
-However, it is always higher than the empirical power of the test solely based on $\sqrt{n}\hmmd_q(P_\an,P)$.
-For any considered tuning parameter $\epsilon_n$, the test based on $\Tc_n(\Mc,P)$ always outperforms the test based on $\sqrt{n}\hmmd_q(P_\an,P)$ for all considered sample sizes and dimensions.
-As expected, the empirical power of all tests is increasing with increasing sample size.
-It is also increasing for increasing dimension.
+First of all, we observe in Figure \ref{fig:pvalues-1} that all tests keep their empirical level sufficiently well for all considered $\epsilon_n$.
+Furthermore, if the convergence rate of $\epsilon_n$ to zero is decreasing, then the empirical power of the test based on $\Tc_n(\Mc,P)$ is also decreasing, confirming our intuition that $\epsilon_n$ has to tend to zero with $n$.
+However, the power is always higher than the empirical power of the test solely based on $\sqrt{n}\hmmdq(P_\an,P)$.
+For any considered tuning parameter $\epsilon_n$, the test based on $\Tc_n(\Mc,P)$ always outperforms the test based on $\sqrt{n}\hmmdq(P_\an,P)$ for the considered sample size $n=500$ and all dimensions, confirming the relevance of $\Tc_n(\Mc,P)$.
+In all our experiments, we have observed that the empirical power of all tests is increasing with increasing sample sizes and also for increasing dimension.
+In the sequel, we fix $\epsilon_n=n^{-1/2.5}$ since this choice empirically yields the highest powers of the proposed MMD specification test.

 As a second example, define the family of competing models for the law of $X$ as